Product

 The configuration for the washer-movement within the Viam app.

-Now, it’s time to add the data management service to your machine and configure the data capture and cloud sync.
+Add the data management service to your machine and configure the data capture and cloud sync.

-The Data Management Service configuration within Viam app.
+The data management service configuration within Viam app.
 Notice, the data capture and cloud sync is turned on.

 Control panel in Viam app for laundry-monitor-main